+- 1 Public network

+- 2 Power supplies

+- 3 Loads

+- 4 Storage units

+Training support

-- 3 Loads - 4 Storage units Training support Our training is offered within a variety of options that are flexible around your schedule and choice of learning style.
-Whether it's in-depth technical and regulation training or insight on our product solutions, we have an offer suited or you.
-Face to face training Our face to face training offers regulation training in line with industry requirements.
+Our training is offered within a variety of options that are flexible around your schedule and choice of learning style.

+Whether it's in-depth technical and Regulation training or insight on our product solutions, we have an offer suited or you.

+Face to face training

+Our face to face training offers Regulation training in line with industry requirements.

 Using specialised equipment and technology for workshop activities, attendees receive hands-on training, ensuring their learning experience is as comfortable and inspiring as possible.

 Online training Brought to you by the experts behind Hager Academy, Hager Academy Online is an interactive learning solution. - 01 Designed for learning on the go our courses are available online 24/7. - 02 Created by experts for experts, our course materials provide the latest information across a range of subjects. - 03 Supporting your professional development with a free certificate on certain courses.
 On-site and exhibitions Available to travel to you, our experts can provide you with hands-on regional training.
-Throughout the year our teams of experts hit the road, attending the popular Elex Trade Shows to provide technical training, support and demonstrate our latest products.
-For more information and to sign-up for online training, visit www.hager.com/uk/training Technical support technical@hager.co.uk

-We're here to support you At Hager, our technical team are on hand to answer your questions by phone, email and Whatsapp message.
+Throughout the year our teams of experts hit the road, attending a variety of popular trade shows such as Elex, CEF Live, NAPIT EXPOs and many more to provide technical training, support and demonstrate our latest products.
+For more information and to sign-up for online training, visit www.hager.com/uk/training Technical support We're here to support you At Hager, our technical team are on hand to answer your questions by phone, email and Whatsapp message.
 Whether you need advice about fitting a Hager product or you're looking for the best solution for the problem at hand, contact the team.